TSTC-Flippin/Final-Project-21xx_StudentTemplate/README.md

 ![alt text](https://github.com/JamesFlippin/Final-Project-21SP_StudentTemplate/blob/main/OctoCat_SM.png "My Logo")

 # Project Name (Stylized)
-Very brief and to the poing project description (one sentance preferred)
+Very brief and to the point project description (one sentance preferred)

 ## Detailed Description

-Clear semi-detailed description of your project. (about a paragraph or slightly more)
+Clear semi-detailed professional description of your project. (about a paragraph or slightly more)

 ### Project Introduction